marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Problem solved!
 We now had a very ugly bundled JS file that would run Micrio 3.0 perfectly, and automatically switch to Micrio 2.9 for older browsers!

-### But... file size :(

 One disadvantage of `base64`-ing all compiled ES6-JS code (170KB), was that it resulted in a **226KB** blob.
 Adding the Wasm base64, we were left with **268KB** of JS-- or 100KB gzipped.
 Which was a 20% increase over Micrio 2.9.

 Not dramatic, but I *still* felt unsatisfied, since the smaller file size advantage was gone due to *Internet Explorer*.

-I would not let it defeat me!

 ### Hackity-hack ^ 2